Robert K. C. Forman: Criticism

-Lola Williamson interviewed TM-practitioners.
-In contrast to Forman's statements she notes that those transcendent experiences show variations between various TM-practitioners, and are also not contentless.
+interviews with transcendental meditation practitioners, she notes that those transcendent experiences show variations between practitioners, and are also not contentless.

-Yaroslav Komarovski (2015) notes that the idea of a PCE has a very limited applicability in Tibetan Buddhism.
+Yaroslav Komarovski (2015) notes that Forman's notion of a "pure consciousness event" (PCE) has a very limited applicability in Tibetan Buddhism.
 According to Komarovski, the realization of emptiness as described in the Buddhist Madhyamaka tradition is different from the PCE.
 Not only the realization itself is different, but also the causes and the subsequent influence on the personality.
 According to Komarovski, it is brought about by specific Buddhist techniques, and results in specific Buddhist objectives, thereby illustrating the opposite of what Forman argues.
 According to Komarovski, to force the PCE into the spectrum of Tibetan Buddhist practices, it would be, at best, one of the minor events, and not the key mystical experience.
-Rather, according to Komarvski, "certain experiences and mental states adresses by Tibetan thinkers are treated as PCE due to an oversimplification of and confusion about the nature of those experiences."
+Rather, according to Komarvski, "certain experiences and mental states addressed by Tibetan thinkers are treated as PCE due to an oversimplification of and confusion about the nature of those experiences."

-Works

-The Innate Capacity

-In The Innate Capacity, he gives the example of a man who had the Buddhist experience of satori, although not himself a Buddhist at the time, and only later learnt about satori.
-Indeed, even if one did learn about an experience and later have it, in Forman's view this does not prove that the learning causes the experience; to think in this way would, in Forman's view, be to commit the logical error of post hoc ergo propter hoc.

-Enlightenment Ain't What It's Cracked Up to Be

-Enlightenment Ain't What It's Cracked Up to Be, Forman's most popular book, is his most personal book.
-Using his own experience as a touchstone, the volume is an exploration into the experiential nuances of and nature of spiritual enlightenment.
-Forman describes both the illusions that many gurus have communicated about it, and the nature of the disillusionment process.
-Tapping his own 40 years of experience of such a permanent shift, Forman describes the long term value of enlightenment as he came to view it: the honesty and authenticity that it serves to encourage.
-The book teaches however mostly through its tone of honesty and authentic seeking, offering a teaching through the quality of writing and openness.